About the project

 - Domestic candidates will receive a tax-free stipend of $50,000 per annum for up to three years to support living costs, supported by the Research Training Program (RTP) Fee Offset.

 - Support for conference attendance, fieldwork and additional costs as approved by the Institute.

-We welcome applicants with varied academic backgrounds and with an interest in integrative or complementary medicine.
+We welcome applicants with varied academic backgrounds and with an interest in Australian Indigenous medicine and/or complementary medicine.